chjj/bthreads/README.md

 const _ = threads.importScripts('https://unpkg.com/underscore/underscore.js');
 ```

-This should work for any bundle exposed as UMD or CommonJS.
+This should work for any library exposed as UMD or CommonJS.
 Note that
 `threads.importScripts` behaves more like `require` in that it caches modules
 by URL.
 The cache is accessible through `threads.importScripts.cache`.